-Or are they (be honest) slightly whiny, entitled shut-ins?
-Mine are, mostly because of video game crack, and global warming.
+Mine are, mostly because of texting/Snapchat addiction, and global warming of course.
 Seriously, do you want to teach your precious snowflakes some hard truths about winning and losing, and get them ahead in life?
-Turn them into the “greedy, self-serving punks" that they really are, and have a blast doing it?
-If you're a 'no participation trophies, please' type, then ONEUPMANSHIP, the way-better-than-Ivy-League education disguised as a classic board game is just what you need to whip the whelps into shape.
-Their brains'll get a much-needed machiavellian kick in the pants, figuratively speaking, of course – which they'll thank you for it later.
-Just make sure they're wearing clean underwear.
+Forget that – do you want to get them off their phones for 5 minutes, for crying out loud?
+If you're a 'go outside and play' type parent, then ONEUPMANSHIP, the way-better-than-Ivy-League education (disguised as a classic board game) is just what you need to teach the chillins some valuable life lessons.
+Their brains'll get a much-needed kick in the pants, figuratively speaking – which they'll thank you for later – just make sure they're wearing clean underwear.

 This deluxe version includes 4 custom pawns, a Scarlet Letter "B" pin, and a vial of "Bitter Pills".
 Nice package.
 Wait a sec... we're also going to throw in a limited-edition "Man Up." t-shirt — a rallying cry for unfunny uncles and money-grubbing grandmas everywhere.
 Bring ONEUPMANSHIP to your next get-together and we guarantee you'll be the hero.
 Unless your friends/in-laws/loved ones are humorless losers.